SirBrian1234/unitynetwork-tracker/README.md

 The project's article and source code are licensed under Creative Commons Atribution 4.0 International: https://creativecommons.org/licenses/by/4.0/

 You may use the source code commercially.
 You should provide the appropriate attribution for all the authors involved in this project.

+## Looking for Devs in order to deploy the platform for real use on the Internet
+In order for the platform to be fully operational it needs the following todo list to be done:
+* improve the control flow algorithm
+* fix minor bugs
+* deploy and test on the Internet
+If you are interested in joining the project please send me an email.